Who guides the Kayak trips & Carry's out our SUP Lessons?

 Golant is a small river side village with one road in and the same leading out.
 Parking is at a premium with several pay an display parking bays along the slipway (CASH ONLY) and several parking spaces in front of the pub (Look out for high tide).

-PCRE have 5 Private Parking bays which can be booked by calling the office at £6 per day with the option of a lift back up the hill if required.
+EC have 6 Private Parking bays which can be booked by calling the office at £6 per day with the option of a lift back up the hill if required.

 Where possible please consider the residents and park responsibly, car sharing is a great idea or why not grab a cab by calling KP Cars on 07790-014934 (just mention us!)